AndreHaueisen/flushbar/README.md

 * Don't forget to call `show()` or the bar will stay hidden.
 * To deactivate any of those properties, pass `null` to it.

-Here is a notation a like to use.
+Here is a notation I like to use.

 ```dart
 flushbar